YaleSTC/yalestc.github.io/jobs.md

 ### Developers
 Developers work under the Technical Lead and Project Manager and are responsible for writing code.
 Coding should be primarily done in pairs or together as a group, not solo, and good team skills are essential.

-### Designers (four)
+### Designers
 Designers help the developer teams with the design of their software.
 UX and graphic design are very important parts of every successful application.

 ## Teaching
 The Developer Program offers a Ruby on Rails training course, not-for-credit, each semester.
 Positions are available to make this happen.

 ### Relationship Coordinator
 The Relationship Coordinator works with ITS, IdeaScale, HackYale, Y-Hack, NewHaven.io, and other companies and universities to organize collaborations for use of technology, training, etc., anywhere between NYC and Boston.

-### Developer Training Coordinator
-The Developer Training Coordinator is responsible for making sure we have appropriate support for training.
+The Relationship Coordinator is also responsible for making sure there is appropriate support for training.

 ### Head Teaching Fellow
-The Head Teaching Fellow coordinates course plans with the Program Manager and Expert Developer (dev-mgt), and works with the other teaching fellows to lead class each week.
+The Head Teaching Fellow coordinates course plans with ITS full-time staff, and works with the other teaching fellows to lead class each week.

-### Teaching Fellows (four)
+### Teaching Fellows
-Four teaching fellows work with the Head TF to make each semester's course possible.
+Teaching fellows work with the Head TF to make each semester's course possible.

-### Community Consultants (2 Mobile, 2 Web = 4 Total)
-Community Consultants are experienced developers who:
-* assist the developer teams with technical guidance;
-* hold Office Hours (and/or Hacknights?) for the community;
-* help Yale developer community members decide what technologies / packages to use to meet their needs; and
-* help connect community members to the resources they need.